Crew Dragon Resilience

+Crew Dragon Resilience (serial number C207) is the second operational Crew Dragon reusable spacecraft manufactured and operated by SpaceX, after Endeavour.
+It first launched on 16 November 2020 to the International Space Station (ISS) on the SpaceX Crew-1 mission, the first operational flight of NASA's Commercial Crew Program.
+It was subsequently used for three private spaceflight missions with all-civilian crews: Inspiration4 in 2021, Polaris Dawn in 2024, and Fram2 in 2025.

 History

 Originally planned to fly the mission after Crew-1, Crew Dragon C207 was reassigned to fly Crew-1 after an anomaly during a static fire test destroyed capsule C204 intended to be re-flown on the Crew Dragon In-Flight Abort Test.
 The spacecraft C205 intended to be used on the Demo-2 mission replaced the destroyed spacecraft for the in-flight abort test.
 C206 intended for use with the Crew-1 mission, was reassigned to the Demo-2 mission.

 On 1 May 2020, SpaceX said that spacecraft C207 was in production and astronaut training underway.
 Crew Dragon C207 arrived at SpaceX processing facilities in Florida on 18 August 2020.

 At a NASA press conference on 29 September 2020, commander Michael Hopkins revealed that C207 had been named Resilience.
 The trunk was attached and secured to the capsule on 2 October 2020 at Cape Canaveral.

 Resilience was first launched on 16 November 2020 (UTC) on a Falcon 9 from the Kennedy Space Center (KSC), LC-39A, carrying NASA astronauts Michael Hopkins, Victor Glover, and Shannon Walker, and JAXA astronaut Soichi Noguchi on a six-month mission to the International Space Station.

 The docking adapter, normally used to dock with the International Space Station, was replaced by a domed glass window for the Inspiration4 mission.
 This allows for 360-degree views of space and the Earth, similar to those provided by the Cupola Module on the ISS.

+For Polaris Dawn mission, as Crew Dragon capsules lack an airlock, several modifications have been made to the interior of Resilience.
+Extra nitrogen and oxygen tanks have been installed, a hatch with a ladder called the "skywalker" has replaced the docking port, and the forward hatch has been motorized.
+To validate their procedures, Resilience underwent multiple cycles of venting and repressurization in a large vacuum chamber.
+The crew also spent two days in a chamber validating their pre-breathing protocol and wearing their EVA suits in a vacuum.The mission will also be the first crewed operational test of Dragon laser interlink communication via Starlink.
+If successful, it would potentially decrease communication latency and increase data bandwidth for human spaceflight.

+On 1 April at 01:46 (UTC), Fram2 launched aboard a SpaceX Falcon 9 rocket, becoming the first crewed spaceflight to enter a polar retrograde orbit, i.e., to fly over Earth's poles.

 Flights

+List includes only completed or currently manifested missions.
+Dates are listed in UTC, and for future events, they are the earliest possible opportunities (also known as NET dates) and may change.